-Technical Analysis for US Dollar, S&P 500, Gold and Grude Oil
+TECHNICAL ANALYSIS for US Dollar, S&P 500, GOLD and Grude Oil

 US DOLLAR TECHNICAL ANALYSIS

-Prices look poised to extend its advance after prices cleared yet another technical barrier.
-A daily close above the 50% Fibonacci expansion at 11308 exposes the 61.8% level at 11400.
-Alternatively, a turn below the 38.2% Fib at 11216 opens the door for a challenge of the 11102-43 area marked by the October 3 high and the 23.6% expansion.
+Prices are extending to a new four-year high.
+Daily close above the 38.2% Fibonacci expansion at 11130 exposes the 50% level at 11200.
+Alternatively, a reversal back below the 23.6% Fib at 11043 clears the way for a test of rising trend line support at 11016.

 S&P 500 TECHNICAL ANALYSIS